 "In the beginning you would have to determine what percentage of the money goes to what entities," Chandler said. " I am not interested in what happens at the racetracks.
 I am interested in what happens to the farms.
 I would like to see some sort of a breeders' reward program established and I see no reason why this could not be a successful program."Chandler said the importance of the Thoroughbred industry to the state of Kentucky would be a huge selling point in the rally of support for expanded gaming.
 He also said the fact that huge amounts of gaming money are being spent in Illinois and Indiana to pay for their education and road programs would aid in the push for gaming.
 "We are at a crossroads.
-We can continue to lose a great deal of our industry to other states or turn this around by increasing the viability of our industry," he said.Besides gaming, Chandler said he was in favor of such issues as the Purchase of Development Rights (PDR) program in order for Central Kentucky to maintain green space and the repeal of sales tax on stallion fees.
+We can continue to lose a great deal of our industry to other states or turn this around by increasing the viability of our industry," he said.Besides gaming, Chandler said he supports the Purchase of Development Rights (PDR) program in order for Central Kentucky to maintain green space and the repeal of sales tax on stallion fees.

 Republican candidate and current U.S. Representative Ernie Fletcher will speak to the membership at the October meeting.